 Instead of scheduling a campaign at a fixed time, AI distributes sends across a window based on individual activity patterns.

-For example, if Alice typically opens emails at 9 a.m. and Bob at 8 p.m., the system will send accordingly when they're most likely to check their inbox.
+So, if Alice tends to open emails at 9 a.m. and Bob at 8 p.m., the system can send accordingly within the window and rules the marketer decides.

 3. Personalized Product Recommendations

-AI recommendation engines look at a subscriber's browsing history, past purchases, and behavior to show dynamic product suggestions in emails.
+AI recommendation engines analyze browsing history, past purchases, and behavior to select product suggestions for individual subscribers.

 These blocks often refresh in real time, so each person sees items that match what they're currently interested in.
 It can be "Customers who browsed X also viewed Y" or "Products you might like."